automerge/automerge-classic/README.md

 ## Features and Design Principles

 * **Network-agnostic**.
-Automerge is a pure data structure library that does not care about what kind of network you use: client/server, peer-to-peer, Bluetooth, carrier pigeon, whatever, anything goes.
+Automerge is a pure data structure library that does not care about what kind of network you use: client/server, peer-to-peer, Bluetooth, USB drive in the mail, whatever, anything goes.
   Bindings to particular networking technologies are handled by separate libraries.
 For example, see [MPL](https://github.com/automerge/mpl) for an implementation that uses Automerge in a peer-to-peer model using [WebRTC](https://webrtc.org/), and